 If you're lucky enough to be in Paris in December, you'll be rewarded with the most magical events and activities of the year.
-The city sparkles with a million lights, and hundreds of decorated trees line the boulevards.
-Christmas markets spring up all over the city — from the Eiffel Tower to Montmartre to a special holiday lighting ceremony on Champs-Elysées.
+The city sparkles with a million lights, hundreds of decorated trees line the boulevards, and Christmas markets spring up everywhere.
+The grandest music event of the season is Tchaikovsky's classic holiday ballet, The Nutcracker.
+Noël is a busy time in Paris, so be sure to book your holiday activities as soon as you can — tout de suite !

 Reserve your place for the Noël version of a Seine River dinner cruise.
 It's a floating extravaganza as you watch the holiday lights of Paris pass by while listening to live music and being served a classic 4-course French meal.
 Departure time is 8:30 PM.
 Be sure to choose the Service Premier option, if available, for the best seating, best meal, and the ultimate experience.